tasisua/tasisua/README.md

 - 👋 Hi, I’m @tasisua
-- 👀 Interested in IT tings, anime and the history of the home of my ancestors, Sāmoa!
+- 👀 Interested in IT tings, anime and the history of the home of my ancestors, Sāmoa.
 - 🌱 Currently in the 2nd year of BSC Degree.
-- 💞️ Passionate about learning my Gagana and how that is my super power in tech!
+- 💞️ Passionate about learning my Gagana and how that is my super power in tech.
 - 📫 How to reach me tasi.sua3@gmail.comd

 <!---